blankevolved/TileForge/README.md

 * Tiles/Entity (Movable, player like objects that can move)

 ### Working on
-* Export a tile map to file
+* Editor Mode

 ### Planned
 * Tiles/Block collision
+* Export a tile map to file

 ### Just ideas
 * Make a tile map from file